 Before we look at those fixtures, let’s take a few minutes to consider the standard entry sizes and some basic considerations.

-One bath specialist says that you can often count on rooms being sized according to a set scale.
+One bath specialist says you can often count on rooms sized according to a set scale.
 For example, they indicate that most half bathrooms are around 18 – 32 square feet to 35 – 40 sq. ft. in total size, or they measure in at 3 – 4 ft. x 6 – 8 ft. to 5 ft. x 7 – 8 ft.

 What is the Standard Opening for a Doorway?

-The standard opening for a doorway is 34 inches or more and state or local codes may make it essential that you have a minimum clearance.
-The door should swing freely without contacting any fixtures, including toilets or vanities.
+The standard opening for a doorway is 34 inches or more and state or local codes may make it essential to have a minimum clearance.
+The door should swing freely without contacting fixtures, including toilets or vanities.
 Remember that a vanity with drawers may impede the door’s trajectory, so keep this in mind when selecting a vanity that will be placed within reach of the door.

-Typically, minimum clearance on the pull side of a door is the width of the door plus an additional 18 inches or more.
+Typically, the minimum clearance on the pull side of a door is the width of the door plus an additional 18 inches or more.
 On the push side of a door, it should be the width of the door by 48 inches or more.